tinfoilsh/verification-center-ui/README.md

 }
 ```

-When no `verificationDocument` prop is supplied the component will call `loadVerifier()` from the `tinfoil` package when the client is initialized successfully.
+When no `verificationDocument` prop is supplied the component will call `loadVerifier()` from the `tinfoil` package.
+Otherwise, you can provide `verificationDocument` when the Tinfoil client is initialized successfully in your application.

 ### Props